Aurora Behavioral Health System

 Aurora Behavioral Health System - Glendale, AZ

 Aurora Behavioral Health System is a detox and addiction treatment facility located at 6015 West Peoria Avenue in the 85302 zip code of Glendale, AZ.
-As a detox center, it offers cocaine detox, alcohol detox and opioid detox.
-The treatment program at Aurora Behavioral Health System includes outpatient day treatment, hospital inpatient detoxification and hospital inpatient treatment.
-Aurora Behavioral Health System offers treatment to people with dual diagnosis treatment, seniors and teens.
+As a detox center, it offers cocaine detox, benzodiazepines detox and meth detox.
+The treatment program at Aurora Behavioral Health System includes general outpatient treatment, hospital inpatient treatment and hospital inpatient treatment.
+Aurora Behavioral Health System offers treatment to people with co-occurring substance use and pain, teens and people with dual diagnosis treatment.
 It accepts men and women into their treatment and detox program.

 Address: 6015 West Peoria Avenue, Glendale, AZ 85302